Lucky EarthLucky Earth

 Surf Coast — Sligo and Mayo

-Surf beaches, Benbulben, Céide Fields and smaller coastal towns combine nature with strong local identity.
+Surf beaches, Benbulben, Céide Fields, Downpatrick Head and smaller coastal towns combine archaeology, landscape and strong local identity.

 Route section